Hiroro1989/accesiblity-standard-html-css/README.md

 ## Description

-This is the projet to refactor the code of HTML and CSS to follow an acceibility standards and optimaze for search engines.
+This project is for refactoring the code of HTML and CSS to follow an acceibility standards and optimaze for search engines.

 [![screenshot](./assets/images/screenshot.png)](https://hiroro1989.github.io/accesiblity-standard-html-css/)